jbhammon/SI507-HW6/README.md

 * **What does a code comment look like in JavaScript?
 What character/s do you have to put before a comment?**

-A javascript comment for one line looks
+Comment for one line: //<comment content here>
+Comment for multiple lines: /* <comment content here \*/

 * **Explain what needs to happen to get a JavaScript program to "run", given the JavaScript you've seen in this assignment.**